scandariatophoto/scandariatophoto.github.io/_posts/2017-08-31-a-weekend-in-hamburg.md

 <figure>
 <a href="/blogpics/2017-08-31/7-large.jpg" data-fancybox="2017-08-31"><img width="100%" src="/blogpics/2017-08-31/7-small.jpg" alt=""></a>
-<figcaption>View of the Elbe river and the Burchardkai harbour.
+<figcaption>View of the Elbe river and the Burchardkai harbor.
 24mm on full-frame.
 1/200 sec, f/5.6, ISO 100</figcaption>
 </figure>